Photos: Jackets are routed by Wake Forest at home

 1 /

-Georgia Tech guard Kowacie Reeves Jr. (14) attempts a shot against Wake Forest forward Andrew Carr (11) during the first half at McCamish Pavilion, Tuesday, February 6, 2024, in Atlanta.
-The Jackets lost 80-51.
+Georgia Tech guard Amaree Abram (24) reacts after their loss to Wake Forest during the second half at McCamish Pavilion, Tuesday, February 6, 2024, in Atlanta.
+Wake Forest won 80-51.
 (Jason Getz / Jason.Getz@ajc.com)

 © 2024 The Atlanta Journal-Constitution.